 Paulina Derbez began studying violin at the Yuriko Kuronuma Academy in Mexico City.
 At an early age she was selected to participate in a tour in Japan playing as a soloist with the Fujiwara Symphony orchestra.
 She continued her studies at the music school Ollin Yoliztliwhere she was the concert master of the youth orchestra Vida y Movimiento and assistant concert master of the Orquesta de las Juventudes Musicales, world organization, in Bogotá, Colombia.

-A most versatile artist, she has performed in Musical Theater, Cabaret and in Kurt Weill one-woman shows both in NY and abroad.
+A most versatile artist, she has sung in Opera Houses in Europe and the USA, as well as in Musical Theater, Cabaret and in Kurt Weill one-woman shows both in NY and abroad.
 Ms. Hensrud serves on the Faculties of Hofstra University and St. Olaf College as Professor of Voice.